A Guide to Stereotatic Radiosurgery |

 should be protected from the sun to prevent sun damage.
 Any reaction will soon

 clear up after treatment has finished.
+Tiredness This

 side effect varies greatly from person to person.
 Generally it increases